 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):

-- Adults—15 to 60 milligrams (mg) every 4 hours as needed.
+- Adults—At first, 15 to 60 milligrams (mg) every 4 hours as needed.
+Your doctor may increase your dose as needed.
 However, the dose is usually not more than 360 mg per day.

-If you miss a dose of codeine, take it as soon as possible.
-However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+If you miss a dose of codeine, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Codeine can cause serious unwanted effects if taken by adults, children, or pets who are not used to strong narcotic pain medicines.
 Make sure you store the medicine in a safe and secure place to prevent others from getting it.
 Drop off any unused narcotic medicine at a drug take-back location right away.
 If you do not have a drug take-back location near you, flush any unused narcotic medicine down the toilet.
 Check your local drug store and clinics for take-back locations.
 You can also check the DEA website for locations.
 Here is the link to the FDA safe disposal of medicines website: www.fda.gov/drugs/resourcesforyou/consumers/buyingusingmedicinesafely/ensuringsafeuseofmedicine/safedisposalofmedicines/ucm186187.htm